Skip to content

 The following types of revenue are classified as program revenues:

-• Revenues financed by parties outside the reporting government’s citizenry that are restricted to be used for specific programs.
+• Revenues financed by parties outside the reporting state’s citizenry that are restricted to be used for specific programs.
 This group includes other governmental and nongovernmental entities or individuals.

 • Earnings on endowments or permanent fund investments that are restricted to programs specifically identified in the agreement or contract.